A COMPLETE GUIDE ON STARTING REAL ESTATE WEBSITE DEVELOPMENT

 - For a mid-size (custom functionality) project, you will pay $25 000 – $50 000;

 - A large (database-driven) marketplace will cost $50 000 – $100 000.

 Interestingly, in the U.S., the price for building a real estate website often goes up to $300 000.
-It can be explained by an average hourly salary, which usually is no less than $150.
+It can be explained by an average hourly salary: according to GoodFirms data, it is no less than $150.

-Alternatively, in Eastern Europe and Russia, the average software developer’s rate is $50/h (meaning the same qualification and expertise).
+Alternatively, in Eastern Europe and Russia, the average software developer’s rate is $30-50/h, meaning the same qualification and expertise.

 Note that the rough estimation of creating a real estate directory website with the features mentioned above ranges between 1,500h and 2,100h.
 Considering these numbers, you are free to calculate the approximate price by yourself.

 HIRING A DEVELOPMENT TEAM FOR REAL ESTATE WEBSITE BUILDING